 &Wealth Partners Background

-Dorie Fain founded firm in 2009 after spending 12 years as a financial advisor at Smith Barney, now known as Morgan Stanley Wealth Management.
+Dorie Fain founded &Wealth Partners in 2009 after spending 12 years as a financial advisor at Smith Barney, now known as Morgan Stanley Wealth Management.
 She’s a certified financial planner (CFP) and third-generation investment advisor.

 &Wealth Partners Unique Services

-You don’t need $1 million to work with &Wealth.
-You can engage the firm for standalone financial planning, a significant practice at the firm.
-As &Wealth puts it, “this allows us to work with people who may not have liquid assets, may not be ready to invest or may not want to leave their current broker but still recognize the value of planning beyond picking stocks and bonds.”
+There's no account minimum to work with &Wealth, and you can engage the firm for standalone financial planning, a significant practice at the firm.
+As &Wealth puts it, “this allows us to work with people who may not have liquid assets, may not be ready to invest or may not want to leave their current broker, but still recognize the value of planning beyond picking stocks and bonds.”
 Financial planning at &Wealth covers net worth sheet preparation, lifestyle analysis, budget preparation and ongoing support, retirement plan analysis, insurance review and investment review.

 Another facet of &Wealth is its divorce financial services.
-The company will work with you and your attorney to help plan finances and help you avoid costly mistakes.
+The company will work with you and your attorney to help you plan your finances and avoid costly mistakes.
 This service includes what the firm calls Historical Lifestyle Analysis™, a process that helps you understand your past income and expenses and what you’ll need going forward after a divorce.

-The last firm on our list is Armstrong Dixon, another fee-based financial advisor.
-Founded in 2013, the firm offers financial planning and advisory services, risk management and investment advisory services.
-The firm has $148 million assets under management and has nine advisors.
+Founded in 2013, the firm offers financial planning and advisory services, risk management and investment management.
 There is no set minimum asset requirement to become a client.
 Armstrong Dixon has a well qualified team of advisors, including several certified financial planners (CFPs).

 Armstrong Dixon Background

 Roy Dixon and Gregory Armstrong founded the company in 2013.
 In 2015, they merged with Celestial Wealth Management and became Ade LLC, doing business as both Armstrong Dixon and Celestial Wealth Management.
-Dixon, Armstrong and Colin Exelby own Ade LLC.
+Hugh J. Breslin IV and Armstrong own Ade LLC.

 Armstrong Dixon Investment Strategy

 The firm generally uses fundamental, technical and cyclical security analysis.
-Armstrong Dixon says, “these types of analysis in isolation have flaws.
+The firm explains that “these types of analysis in isolation have flaws.
 However, by including all three types of analysis, the strengths outweigh the weaknesses.”
 In addition to conducting research on specific securities, the firm will also analyze mutual funds, ETFs and separately managed accounts.

-Managers are evaluated in an up and down market cycle.
-Armstrong Dixon advisors will looks at the rate of return, Sharpe ratio, Sortino ratio, beta, alpha correlation, capture ration, manager turner and more.
+Managers are evaluated in both an up and a down market cycle.
+Armstrong Dixon advisors will look at the rate of return, Sharpe ratio, Sortino ratio, beta, alpha correlation, capture ration, manager turner and more.
 Lastly, long-term purchases, short-term purchases and options are investment strategies that the firm may use when managing your portfolio.